On this blog, we mainly talk about ways to repurpose and upcycle your own unwanted stuff.

-If you are interested in starting this kind of business have a look at our free resources for new upcycling businesses here and join the waitlist for our upcoming Upcycling Business Incubator Programme!
+If you are interested in starting this kind of business have a look at our FREE Quick Start Guide to Starting Your Upcycling Business.

 A while back we collated some of our favourite furniture flips that we’ve featured on the blog and you can find that roundup here.
 It’s worth having a look to inspire you, whether you are looking to makeover free furniture for your own home or as the start of an exciting new business venture.

 Have you ever gotten a brilliant piece of furniture for free?
 What did you do with it?
 I’d love to see your transformations!
 We also have a facebook group full of upcyclers who would love to see them too – see you inside!

 If you liked this post and you want to bookmark it for later, don’t forget to Pin it!